vazexqi/vazexqi.github.com/_posts/2013-07-20-triumvirate.md

 are indispensable (heck, I worked on creating useful tools that plug into Eclipse as part of my PhD).
 However, sometimes they can be just too slow.
-And for dynamic languages such as JavaScript, current IDEs do not offer much in comparison to a well-configured text editor.
+And for dynamic languages such as JavaScript, current IDEs do not offer any advantage over a well-configured text editor.
+The usual features that IDEs have for statically-typed languages such as Java or C\# -- code completion, call hierarchy, find all references, etc -- are not available for JavaScript meaning that you are pretty much left with regular expression search.

+## zsh